plone/plone.staticresources/README.rst

 4. Run ``make all`` to compile the bundles and map Bootstrap icons to the registry files located in ``src/plone/staticresources/profiles/default/registry/icons_*.xml``.
+   NOTE: When you get the following error: ``ModuleNotFoundError: No module named 'lxml'`` you have to install ``lxml`` in your local virtualenv/pyenv in order to generate the icon registry files.

 5. Submit a Pull Request and run the tests on Jenkins.